-The Chief Investment Officer is not recommending any changes in the allocation of MNRI to the investment Outcomes at this time.
-The updated MCQ and discussion with the Treasurer noted only minor changes in the investment horizon of municipal reserves compared to last year's update.
-Additionally, the City will not make additional contributions or withdrawals from MNRI this year.
+The Chief Investment Officer is not recommending any changes in the allocation of MNRI in the investment Outcomes at this time.
+The updated MCQ and discussion with the Treasurer noted only minor changes in the investment horizon of municipal reserves vs the previous year.
+Additionally, the City will no make additional contributions or withdrawals from MNRI this year.
+The City has very good visibility on the nearer term funding needs, but the level of precision for spending needs for horizons beyond 5 years is more limited.
+Quinte West is in the process of updating its long-term financial plan and financial strategy which may lead to a more substantive change in the forecasts of cashflows affecting MNRI next year.